CodeFuller/azure-pipelines-demo/README.md

 [CD pipeline](app3/cd-pipeline.yaml) is triggered manually.
 It deploys the latest successful build from CI pipeline to prod environment.

-[Template](app3/deploy-stage-template.yaml) for deployment stage is used to reuse deploy logic stage between CI and CD pipelines.
+[Template](app3/deploy-stage-template.yaml) for deployment stage is used to reuse deploy logic between CI and CD pipelines.

 ## Documentation